Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Conclusion

 \end{enumerate} We compiled the existing observations of hot subdwarf + WD binaries that fall within the parameter space of our grid and marked them accordingly in Fig.~\ref{fig:grid_analysis}.
 The marked region aligns well with the detailed modeling of these systems.
 Therefore, this grid will provide a first-order estimate of the potential outcomes for future hot subdwarf + WD binary observations.
-Since our double white dwarf properties are estimated through detailed binary evolution calculations, this grid also serves as the realistic input for 3D merger simulations, including that could lead to a Type Ia supernova.
+Since the properties of our double white dwarf systems are derived from detailed binary evolution calculations, this grid can serve as an input for future 3D merger simulations that aim to model potential Type Ia supernova outcomes.